 There was so much to be done in Hindu weddings.
-We were rubbing turmeric on my sister’s and brother’s skin a couple of days before the wedding.
-It signified purity, fertility and good health and gave the skin a glow to ensure the bride and groom looked fresh for their wedding day.
+We were rubbing turmeric on Rudy and Aileen’s skin a couple of days before the wedding.
+That signified purity, fertility and good health and gave the skin a glow to ensure the bride and groom looked fresh for their wedding day.
 Our home was filled with my cousins and aunts from the countryside and mattresses were placed on the floors of every room.
 There was so much excitement and laughter.
 Hindu wedding celebrations usually last for a couple of days.
 It entailed several rituals and traditions that has deep philosophical and spiritual significance.
 Traditionally, the bride’s parents host the wedding ceremony, the groom and his family were the guests arriving.
-Everything had to be prepared for my sister’s wedding ceremony while my brother’s wedding ceremony was being prepared at his bride’s home.
+Everything had to be prepared for Aileen’s wedding ceremony while Rudy’s wedding ceremony was being prepared at his bride’s home.
 We had cousins of different age group, being the youngest set, we had the most fun playing all day with no sense of responsibility.

-It was the wedding day, my sister was dressing in a yellow sari, mom was tying it around her, wraps after wraps and I was sitting on the bed, curious as usual.
+It was the wedding day, Aileen was dressing in a yellow sari, mom was tying it around her, wraps after wraps and I was sitting on the bed, curious as usual.
 It was normal for me to be stuck to my parents like glue.
 My sisters were in and out the room, taking a constant peek at the bride and making sure the guests were comfortable at the same time.
-There was so much pride in my mom’s expression as she dressed my sister in her sari and accessories.
-The bridegroom lived in the house behind us, he was also the cousin of my brother’s bride.
-My sister looked very beautiful.
-My brother got dressed in the other room and he looked dashingly handsome as he came out the room, preparing to go to his bride’s home.
+There was so much pride in my mom’s expression as she dressed Aileen in her sari and accessories.
+The bridegroom lived in the house behind us, he was also the cousin of Rudy’s bride.
+Aileen looked very beautiful.
+Rudy got dressed in the other room and he looked dashingly handsome as he came out the room, preparing to go to his bride’s home.
 He was also dressed in an Indian outfit.
 It was customary to be dressed in the Indian outfit for the ceremony, then change into suits and wedding dresses for the reception that was hosted at the bridegroom’s home.
 Everything seemed very colorful.
 There were so many details of everything that had to be done.

-Dad wore an Indian outfit and so did my little brother who had to accompany my brother, the bridegroom.
+Dad wore an Indian outfit and so did Leon who had to accompany Rudy, the bridegroom.
 He looked cute in his little Indian clothes, feeling very proud and important.
-My brother left in a decorated car along with my little brother and a few of my siblings and relatives as visitors to the bride’s home, honking their horns as they left, the street filled with curious onlookers and all our guests.
+Rudy left in a decorated car along with Leon and a few of my siblings and relatives as visitors to the bride’s home, honking their horns as they left, the street filled with curious onlookers and all our guests.
 Everyone wanting a peek at the handsome bridegroom in his traditional Indian wedding clothes and turban that had strings of flowers hanging down, covering his face.
-It was time now to anxiously await my sister’s bridegroom.
-The pandit arrived and everything was being prepared for my sister’s wedding ceremony.
+It was time now to anxiously await Aileen’s bridegroom.
+The pandit arrived and everything was being prepared for Aileen’s wedding ceremony.
 The honking of horns announced the arrival of the bridegroom.

-My sister came out, beautiful as a princess in her wedding dress, accompanied by her husband who had to enter the room to escort his wife out.
+Aileen came out of the room, beautiful as a princess in her wedding dress, accompanied by her husband who had to enter the room to escort his wife.
 He was handsomely dressed in his suit and looked very happy and proud.
 The cameras started clicking, we showed off our fancy outfits, posing for pictures.
 It was time for cake sticking, speeches and lunch then off to her husband’s home for the reception.
-The washing up of dishes and cleaning was done quickly then it was time to await my brother and his bride.
-At her home he would have dressed in his suit also after the ceremony finished.
-The honking of horns announced their arrival and we all ran out to welcome my brother and his wife, the street again lined with tons of curious people.
-She looked very beautiful in her wedding dress and my brother very handsome in his suit.
+The washing up of dishes and cleaning was done quickly then it was time to await Rudy and his bride.
+At Dolly; his bride’s home, Rudy would have dressed in his suit also after the ceremony finished.
+The honking of horns announced their arrival and we all ran out to welcome Rudy and his wife Dolly.
+The street again lined with tons of curious people.
+Dolly looked very beautiful in her wedding dress and Rudy, very handsome in his suit.
 It was time now for their reception at our home.
-Sticking of cake, speeches, food, drinks, music and dancing until the break of dawn.
+Sticking of cake, speeches, food, drinks, music and dancing until the break of dawn

 My parents made life seem easy, we were protected from knowing their struggles to make ends meet for such a big family.
 Guess life is supposed to be easy for all youths, or so I thought until I got older.
 We were all sheltered under the golden branch of health and happiness.
 Mom made sure she cooked vegetables Mondays through Fridays, Saturdays were always fish curry and Sundays were always cook-up-rice (rice cooked with beans, meat, spinach and all desired spices) and baked chicken.
 We were always excited for Sundays since that was our favorite meal and it was known as “a lazy day.”
 Eat, nap and relax, then in the afternoons we would all ride our bicycle to the seawalls with our friends, or go for picnics in the park.